 The Academic Senate president is a member of the planning body, College Council.
 In addition, SBVC Academic Senate presidents have been active in selecting goals to accomplish during their tenure.
-During the recent years, these goals have focused Senate dialogue on such topics as; Student Success Initiative, Prerequisites, Transfer Degrees, Program Discontinuance, institution set-standards, and SB 1440.
-SB 1440, Associate Degrees for Transfer.
-The Student Success Act has discussions, online orientation, educational plans, priority registration and a resolution for more faculty to support student success.
+During the recent years, these goals have focused Senate dialogue on such topics as student success initiative, prerequisites, transfer degrees, program discontinuance, institution-set standards, and SB1440.
+The Student Success Act generated discussions on online orientation, educational plans, priority registration, and a resolution for more faculty to support student success (2.39).